MultiResult

 _( expr ... )

-Accepts repeated expressions separated by commas.
+These two equivalent functions accept repeated expressions separated by commas.
 It evaluates the only the ones that are captured by the caller or parent expression, and returns the results as multiple distinct return values.
-The dimensions of each return value are kept distinct -- they are not combined in any way.
+The dimensions of each return value are kept distinct -- they are not combined in any way as they would in other functions.
 MultiResult(a,b,c)

 and _(a,b,c)